200-176-Great Vocals

 Writer / Composer: Giuseppi Verdi (1870)

 Amazing indeed is this world-famous aria, especially as performed by this Spanish legendary Opera singer!
 His powerful confident delivery and his actor’s penchant for drama make his one of the most popular and imposing tenors of all time, with a career that spans from the early 1960s into the 2010s.
-This is his second entry on our list, next to his performance as part of the Three Tenors—and his Opera singing career is one of the longest in history, now singing in baritone since the late 2000s.
+This is his 2nd entry on our list, next to his performance as part of the Three Tenors—and his Opera singing career is one of the longest in history, now singing in more mature baritone since the late 2000s.
 This award-winning artist is highly sought after, and rightly so—as this incredible performance clearly shows.
-His remarkable passion in this delivery is stellar (Can he ever hold a note!), his vocal control is wondrous…Superlative!
+The remarkable passion displayed in this delivery is stellar (Can he ever hold a note!), his vocal control and phrasing is a wondrous to behold…Superlative!

 185. THE FATHER OF GIRLS (1970)